 We want to make it easier for children to visit their parent in prison to help maintain family ties and hopefully, help to reduce the impact of imprisonment on the whole family.

-Last year, there were 27,070 child visits to our prison visitors' centres across the north east.
+Each year, there are around 23,000 child visits to our prison visitors' centres across the north east.

 Play areas at prisons in the north east are staffed by Nepacs volunteers and paid workers and are well equipped with toys, games and arts and crafts materials.

 The play areas provide a break for kids so they don't have to sit still at tables for long periods, but interaction with parents is always encouraged.